p-well/19_site_generator/README.md

 # Encyclopedia

-This encyclopedia for web-developers.
+This is encyclopedia for web-developers.

-Here you can find useful materials and a brief articles needed for successful performing tasks from [DEVMAN.org](https://devman.org) training course. <br />
+Here you can find useful materials and a brief articles needed for successful performing tasks from [DEVMAN.org](https://devman.org) training course.

-The code (python script and HTML) is written as a part of Devman course.<br />
+The code contained herein (python script and HTML) is written as a part of Devman course.<br />

 The purpose of the script is to build a simple static page site by filling HTML templates with appropriate content using [Jinja](http://jinja.pocoo.org/) <br />
 HTML pages are based on [Bootstrap](https://getbootstrap.com) templates.